optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Current situation

 The objective or criterion function is the function being optimized.
-Currently, it is called `criterion` in estimagic.

 The same criterion function can work for scalar, least-squares and likelihood optimizers.
 Moreover, a criterion function can return additional data that is stored in